The Emergence of Gravity

 In the PU framework, black holes are the ultimate expression of the universe's informational limits.
 The event horizon is a boundary where the MPU network's capacity to process and transmit distinguishable information reaches saturation.
 This perspective provides a new lens through which to view the Black Hole Information Paradox.

 The paradox arises because the seemingly thermal nature of Hawking radiation implies that information about what fell into the black hole is permanently lost, violating the quantum principle of unitarity.
 The PU framework reframes this as a problem of expansive reflexivity.
-An external observer attempting to decode the information by measuring outgoing Hawking radiation is engaged in a reflexive process: each measurement extracts energy, altering the black hole's state.
+An external observer attempting to decode the information by measuring outgoing Hawking radiation is engaged in a reflexive process: each measurement extracts energy and changes the black hole's state.
 As the black hole evaporates, its dynamics accelerate, and the impact of each measurement becomes proportionally larger.
-The "problem" of the black hole's state changes faster than the "solution" (the information) can be extracted, creating a logical and computational infinite regress that makes recovery impossible via this channel.
+The "problem" of the black hole's state changes faster than the "solution" can be extracted through local sequential measurement, obstructing recovery on this channel.

-The PU framework posits that each quantum emission ('Evolve' event) produces not just a particle, but also a specific interaction context, or perspective.
-The information of the initial state is not lost; it is encoded in the highly correlated sequence of these perspectives over the black hole's entire lifetime.
-This proposed Perspectival Information Channel bypasses the reflexive loop of measurement while remaining consistent with no deterministic faster‑than‑light signaling and AQFT locality; it preserves unitarity in principle.
-An observer who could measure only the energy of the radiation would see a thermal bath, while the true information flows out, hidden in the contextual fabric of the emission process.
+The PU framework proposes that each quantum emission ('Evolve' event) produces not just a particle, but also a specific interaction context, or perspective.
+The information of the initial state is not deleted at the retained global-response level; it is carried in highly correlated perspective structure across the black hole's lifetime.
+This proposed Perspectival Information Channel bypasses the reflexive loop of local sequential recovery while remaining consistent with no deterministic faster-than-light signaling and AQFT locality.
+Exterior recovery from the radiation, and a full Page-curve account, require additional scrambling and continuity conditions.
+An observer who could measure only the energy of the radiation would see a thermal bath, while the retained information remains hidden in the contextual fabric of the emission process.

-6.2 A Unified Dark Sector: Gravity's Adaptation to Information
+6.2 The Dark Sector: Gravity's Adaptation to Information

-Perhaps the most radical implication of emergent gravity is that the gravitational "constant," G, is not fundamental.
-It is a macroscopic parameter of the MPU network, determined by the network's density (MPU spacing δ) and its information capacity (Cmax).
-Because the network is governed by the Principle of Compression Efficiency, these parameters can adapt to the local information environment.
+Perhaps the most radical implication of emergent gravity is that the gravitational "constant," G, is a macroscopic parameter of the MPU network.
+It is set by the effective horizon information density, which depends on MPU spacing δ, effective channel density, and information capacity Cmax.
+Because the network is governed by the Principle of Compression Efficiency, these parameters can adapt to the local information environment within the allowed branch constraints.

 Universe 00110000